tobie-d/Bin2Dec/README.md

 - Converts binary to decimal
 - Validates input (Only accepts 0s and 1s) and checks if it is longer than 8 digits
-- Raises errors for an invalid input
+- Raises errors for an invalid/empty input
 - It also works as a library (convert() function) or by itself

 ---